 Then there are thoughts that are like warm honey from a flower of wisdom and knowing deep within.
 They are the gift of inspiration which are offered to enrich my life and the lives of others.
 I show my gratitude to these offerings and store them in my soul for later use.

-Jurgen: Reality is simple, it’s just that we are so engrossed in our mental interpretation of it that we have lost our natural means of communication with that which simply is.
-Present reality is the great leveller, there for all, from insect to human, and we don’t need the mind to access it.
+Jurgen: Reality is simple.
+It’s just that we are so engrossed in our mental interpretation of it that we have lost our natural means of communication with that which simply is.
+The present reality is the great leveller, there for all, from insect to human, and we don’t need the mind to access it.
 We simply need to be and live in the acceptance of our being.
 The most natural way to do so is to surrender to it without thinking about it.
 The moment we surrender, reality makes us a conscious part of its universal being and bliss.